Donald Trump Accused Of Doing ‘Racist’ Japanese And Korean Accents At High-Priced Fundraiser

 “That is the only ammunition they have,” Trump said.

 But as the report noted, Trump then launched into another topic that led to new accusations of racism.
-The report claimed Trump took turns mocking U.S. allies including South Korea and Japan, which including mimicking the accents of the Asian nations.
+The report claimed Trump took turns mocking U.S. allies, including South Korea and Japan, and the president mimicked the accents of the Asian nations.
 As the left-wing news site Politicus USA noted, Trump’s “racist” foreign accents at the Hamptons fundraiser were not the first time he did an exaggerated Asian accent, as he broke out a similar one back in February at a conference of the nation’s governors.

 The report took aim at Trump for the allegedly racist remarks and for Republicans who continue to support him.